dustgard/CS410-Dining_Philosophers/README.md

 	Dinnig Table class:

-        Serves as the controller class for the DiningPhilosophers program.
+        Serves as the controller class for the Dining Philosophers program.
 A dining table stores each of the philosophers and their designated chopsticks, starts/stops the eating/thinking process, and displays the stats after the program has finished.
+Note that the number of philosophers may be changed away from the traditional 5 philosophers.
+However, the number of philosophers must be greater than 3 in order for the program to function correctly.

     Philosopher class:

+        Class for representing a philosopher in the Dining Philosophers Solution.
+Each philosopher is run on a separate thread, which is started immediately upon the philosopher's initialization.
+Each philosopher is assigned both a left and right chopstick, both of which must be acquired in order for the philosopher to eat.
+The philosopher starts by thinking for a randomly chosen amount of time, simulated by having the thread sleep for the designated amount of time.
+Once the philosopher has finished thinking, it attempts to pick up both chopsticks to eat.
+If either is unavailable, any acquired chopstick is released before the philosopher returns to a thinking state before attempting to eat again.

 	ChopStick class:

-        ChopStick mutex class for the Philosophers class which are acquired in a set before use.
-        The chopsticks are used to simulated eating utensils for each of the philosophers.The class, which is based off of a simple mutex, ensures that there is only one thread at a time that can access the methods.
+        Class for representing the chopsticks required for a philosopher to eat.
+Two chopsticks are assigned to each philosopher, one on the left and another on the right of their person.
+In order to eat, the philosopher must gain access to both of these chopsticks, which may only be used by a single philosopher thread at a time.

 Setting up: